-Lopez is no stranger to difficult times.
-In a short span of time, family members passed away, his two-year old niece was suffering from a brain tumor (from which she eventually recovered), his university music professor ridiculed his compositions, his longtime band broke up, and his girlfriend moved away.
+A string of calamity followed; in a short span of time, his two-year old niece suffered from a brain tumor (thankfully she recovered), his music professor ridiculed his compositions, friends and family members passed away, his longtime band broke up, and his girlfriend moved away.
 The title of his previous biography was literally “Sofa City Sweetheart: A Tradition of Failure.”
 In other words: there were many instances in which Lopez could’ve – perhaps even should’ve – given up music.
 But he couldn’t.

-The L.A.-based solo project Sofa City Sweetheart is the centerpiece around which Lopez shapes his masterworks.
-Writing, arranging, recording, and engineering all the music himself, Lopez tangles together his spectrum of childhood influences into stories of acceptance.
-Over layers of gentle guitar sit toe-tapping melodies and intermingling harmonies that merge art and feeling, spinning stories that tie the persistent tragedies in his own life to the stuck-to-it-iveness that’s often required in any contemporary artist.
+Persistence pays off.
+Sofa City Sweetheart has become the centerpiece around which Lopez shapes his masterworks.
+Writing, arranging, recording, and engineering all the music himself, Lopez tangles together his spectrum of musical influences, while transforming tragic circumstances into stories of acceptance.
+Over layers of gentle guitar sit toe-tapping melodies and intermingling Beach Boys-esque harmonies that merge art and feeling, spinning stories that tie the persistent tragedies in his own life to the stuck-to-it-iveness that’s often required in any contemporary artist.